Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Analytical Results

 We begin by characterizing the decision thresholds $\theta_g^{\texttt{MU}}$ that maximize the firm's expected utility, in the absence of any fairness constraints, and investigate the impacts of data biases on these thresholds.
+All proofs are given in Appendix~\ref{app:analytical-proofs}.